Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Analysis

 \subsection{Non-parametric stellar LOSVD analysis}

-To reveal the characteristic X-shaped stellar LOSVD indicative of CR disks, we applied the non-parametric LOSVD recovery approach successfully used in our previous studies \citep[e.g.,][]{Katkov2016MNRAS.461.2068K,Kasparova2020MNRAS.493.5464K,Katkov2024ApJ...962...27K} which is described in detail by \citet{Gasymov2024ASPC..535..279G}.
+The LOSVD of a galaxy represents a luminosity-weighted sum of the kinematics of all its stellar components.
+In a case of counter-rotating stellar disk, this results in two oppositely directed rotation curves, each broadened by stellar velocity dispersion.
+When visualized, such a LOSVD often exhibits a characteristic ``X'' shape (Fig.~\ref{fig:np_losvd} and~\ref{fig:full_analysis_example}), which we refer to as the X-shaped LOSVD.
+To reveal this feature, we applied the non-parametric LOSVD recovery approach successfully used in our previous studies \citep[e.g.,][]{Katkov2016MNRAS.461.2068K,Kasparova2020MNRAS.493.5464K,Katkov2024ApJ...962...27K} which is described in detail by \citet{Gasymov2024ASPC..535..279G}.
 The properties of these X-shape LOSVDs serve as a reliable initial estimate for the kinematical parameters required for spectral decomposition.

 The stellar spectrum of a galaxy, obtained as the difference between the observed and the emission line spectra, logarithmically binned in wavelength, can be modeled as the convolution of a high-resolution stellar population template with the stellar LOSVD.
 In our approach, we treat the deconvolution problem as an ill-posed linear problem whose solution is the desired LOSVD.
+We solve this problem using a linear least-squares method with regularization, as the solution is sensitive to noise in the spectra.
+The objective function to be minimized is:

+where $\mathfrak{L}$ is the vector of the LOSVD (i.e., the solution), $Y$ is the vector of the observed spectrum (i.e., the data), $A$ is the design matrix composed of velocity-shifted unbroadened stellar population spectra, $R$ is the regularization matrix, and $\lambda$ is the regularization strength parameter that controls the contribution of the regularization term to the objection function.
+Different choices of R influence different aspects of the solution shape.
+We use L2 (Tikhonov, or ridge) regularization \citep{tikhonov1977solutions} where $R = I$, which penalizes the overall amplitude of the solution and effectively enforces smoothness.
+Additionally, we apply ``edge'' regularization where $R$ is constructed to suppress non-physical high-velocity wings in the solution by penalizing large deviations from zero velocity.

-We solve this problem using a linear least-squares method with L2 (Tikhonov) and ``tail'' regularization.
-The L2 regularization enforces smoothness in the LOSVD solution with different regularization coefficient settings: ``weak'' ($\lambda \sim 0.01$), ``medium'' ($\lambda \sim 0.2-0.3$), and ``strong'' ($\lambda \sim 4-5$), which encompass models with varying degrees of the influence of the regularization on the solution.
-The ``tail'' regularization minimizes artifact peaks away from the systematic velocity.
+We used regularization with different regularization coefficient settings: ``weak'' ($\lambda \sim 0.01$), ``medium'' ($\lambda \sim 0.2-0.3$), and ``strong'' ($\lambda \sim 4-5$), which encompass models with varying degrees of the influence of the regularization on the solution.
 As a template, we used the unbroadened best-fit model of stellar population from the single-component fitting described in Sec.~\ref{sec:1comp_nb}.

 Instead of directly computing the full LOSVD, we reformulate the problem by expressing the solution as the sum of a predefined, peak-like LOSVD component and a minor correction vector.
 We then perform a linear least-squares fit to determine the correction vector, applying regularization to ensure its smoothness.
 In our iterative procedure, we start with an initial Gaussian LOSVD (obtained from single-component fitting) and, in subsequent iterations, use the full solution from the previous step as the fixed, predefined component.